 As configured, our Route will now accept SOAP messages, unwrap them, and then send the unwrapped body content to the SOAP client as-is.
 Next, we’ll want to change the actual data so that, even though it is for test purposes, a user of our service will receive something different than they sent it.
 This will require two parts:

 First, a transformation to alter the content or a Processor.
-For simplicity’s sake, we’ll use a Processor to convert the message to a Base64-encoded version.
+We’ll use a Processor to convert the message to a Base64-encoded version for simplicity’s sake.

 Second, we’ll need to provide the correct SOAP structure.
 We can do this using another Processor called the “SOAP Wrap” Processor.